UST-Center-for-Microgrid-Research/PublicData/Solar Data 2022-2023/Solar One Second Data/ReadMe.md

 This data is from June 13th to June 21st

 ## Dates
+- April 19th, 20th, and 21st were cloudy and rainy
 - June 13th was sunny
 - June 14th and 15th had high levels of wild fire smoke with hazardous air quality
 - June 16th and 17th were sunny